-The objectives of our executive compensation program are premised on the following three fundamental principles, each of which is discussed below: (1) a significant portion of executive compensation should be performance-based, linking the achievement of company financial objectives and individual objectives; (2) the financial interests of our executive management
+The objectives of our executive compensation program are premised on the following three fundamental principles, each of which is discussed below: (1) a significant portion of executive compensation should be performance-based, linking the achievement of company financial objectives and individual objectives; (2) the financial interests of our executive management and our stockholders should be aligned; and (3) the executive compensation program should be structured so that we can compete in the marketplace in hiring and retaining top level executives with compensation that is competitive and fair.
+Because our executive compensation program is designed to reward prudent business judgment and promote disciplined progress towards longer-term company goals, we believe that our balanced compensation policies and practices do not encourage unnecessary and excessive risk-taking by employees that could reasonably be expected to have a material adverse effect on us.

 Performance-Based Compensation.
 We strongly believe that a significant amount of executive compensation should be designed to reward superior performance, and we believe that our executive officers should be accountable for the overall performance of our business as well as their individual performance.
 To achieve this objective, we have structured our compensation program so that executive compensation is tied, in large part, directly to both company-wide and individual performance.
 For example, and as discussed specifically below, annual bonuses are based on, among other things, pre-established corporate financial performance metrics and operational targets, and individual performance.
-Also, during fiscal year 2018, we introduced performance-based stock options as a significant component of our long-term incentives for our executive officers, as described below.
-As illustrated below, a significant portion of the total direct compensation for our Named Executive Officers is delivered as variable performance-based compensation, including time-based restricted stock units and performance-based stock options, the value of which is driven by stock price performance.
-Variable incentive-based compensation accounted for approximately 89.4% of total direct compensation for our Chief Executive Officer and an average of approximately 81.1% of total direct compensation for our Rescutive Chairman in fiscal year 2022.
-Incentive-based compensation accounted for approximately 89.4% of total direct compensation for our Executive Chairman.
+Also, as described below, executive officers receive performance-based stock options as a significant component of their long-term incentives.
+As illustrated below, a significant portion of the total direct compensation for our Named Executive Officers is delivered as variable performance-based compensation, including performance-based stock options, the value of which is driven by stock price performance.
+Variable incentive-based compensation accounted for approximately 84.7% of total direct compensation for our Chief Executive Officer and an average of approximately 76.2% of total direct compensation for our other Named Executive Officers who served for the entirety of fiscal year 2024.